Death's End: Plot

 In the 2010s, the early years of the Trisolar Crisis, young aerospace engineer Cheng Xin is recruited by the Planetary Intelligence Agency (PIA) under its coldly rational chief Thomas Wade.
 They initiate the "Staircase Project", which attempts to send a human spy at relativistic speed to the approaching Trisolaran invasion fleet.
 Technological limitations for achieving such speed restricts the payload to a human brain, which the PIA hopes the Trisolarans can revive upon its reception.

 Cheng requests an old university classmate afflicted by terminal cancer, Yun Tianming, to donate his brain.
 Unbeknownst to Cheng, Yun harbors romantic feelings for her, and he has previously purchased for Cheng the rights to distant star DX3906 in a United Nations-organized fundraiser.
 After Yun's brain is launched, Cheng enters hibernation to await the Staircase Project's outcome.

 Some 200 years later, Cheng wakes from hibernation and becomes immensely wealthy by selling her rights to DX3906.
 By this time, Earth and Trisolaris have entered a truce due to the dark forest deterrence.
 The deterrence is enforced by the "Swordholder": an individual who, should Trisolaris violate the truce, is authorized to send a cosmic broadcast containing Trisolaris' location, which would invite the mutual destruction of both Trisolaris and Earth by third parties.
 Cheng's newfound fame results in her election to succeed the aging Luo Ji, the inaugural Swordholder who established the dark forest deterrence.
 However, immediately after the Swordholder succession, Trisolaris launches an attack on Earth's cosmic broadcast abilities, gambling correctly that Cheng will refuse to activate the deterrence.

-With Earth-based deterrence systems neutralized, Trisolaris announces a renewed invasion effort.
+With Earth-based deterrence systems neutralized, Trisolaris announces a renewed invasion effort, promising humanity Australia as a reservation in an attempt to prevent resistance.
 However, one remaining functional broadcast system remains onboard the starship Gravity, which was initially sent to deep space to capture the fugitive ship Blue Space.
 Trisolaris' attempt to attack Gravity is thwarted by Blue Space's crew, who exploit the fourth dimension to do so.
 Believing Earth to be lost, the two ships' combined crew activate Gravitys broadcast system as revenge against Trisolaris' treachery, resulting in Trisolaris' destruction by a third party.
 Understanding that Earth is also at risk of imminent destruction due to its relative proximity to Trisolaris, the surviving Trisolaran fleets abandon their invasion attempt.

 Having intercepted Yun's brain and revived him, the Trisolarans permit Cheng to converse with him.
 He sends a coded message containing survival advice for humanity.
 Three survival strategies are created with this information: